holoviz/holoviz/doc/about.rst

   Sciences Research Council, and Medical Research Council, supporting the initial development of the HoloViews library.

-- Contracts to Continuum Analytics, Inc. supporting the initial development of GeoViews (from the UK Met Office),  Datashader and Colorcet (from In-Q-Tel), and Panel (from the US Army Corps of Engineers ERDC).
+- Contracts to Anaconda, Inc. supporting the initial development of GeoViews (from the UK Met Office),  Datashader and Colorcet (from In-Q-Tel), and Panel (from the US Army Corps of Engineers ERDC).